percona/postgres/contrib/pg_tde/documentation/docs/how-to/multi-tenant-setup.md

     === "With HashiCorp Vault"

         The Vault server setup is out of scope of this document.
+        AÅ: Why doesn't KMIP have a similar comment?
+Is KMIP more in scope than vault?
+Why isn't OpenBao mentioned here?

         ```sql
         SELECT pg_tde_add_database_key_provider_vault_v2('provider-name', 'url', 'mount', 'secret_token_path', 'ca_path');